er1czz/gmx/README.md

 </details>

 ### Tips:
-To translate the trajactory coordinates, one easy way is to use trjconv.
+To translate the trajactory coordinates, one easy way is to use gmx command <b>trjconv</b>.
 <b>-trans \<vector></b> <em> All coordinates will be translated by trans.
 This can advantageously be combined with -pbc mol -ur compact.</em>
 <b>-pbc atom</b> <em>will puts all the atoms in the box.</em>
 e.g. gmx_sp trjconv -f pull1.trr -s pull1.tpr -o traj1.gro -pbc atom -trans 0 0 1